 Morris Cohen received his B.S. and Ph.D. degrees in Electrical Engineering from Stanford University in 2003 and 2010, respectively, and served as a research scientist until August 2013.
 From September 2012 until August 2013, Dr. Cohen was appointed as AAAS Science and Technology Policy Fellow at the National Science Foundation.

-In Fall 2013, he joined the faculty in the School of ECE, where he enjoys teaching in an active and engaging classroom environment.
-He is a winner of the 2015 ONR Young Investigator Award, and was also chosen for the 2014 Santimay Basu Prize, an award given once per 3 years to an under-35 scientist by the International Union of Radio Science (URSI).
+In Fall 2013, he joined the faculty in the School of ECE.
+He is a winner of the NSF CAREER Award in 2017, the ONR Young Investigator Award in 2015, and was chosen for the Santimay Basu Prize in 2014, an award given once per 3 years to an under-35 scientist by the International Union of Radio Science (URSI).

 Dr. Cohen is interested in the natural electricity of the Earth, including lightning, the electrically charged upper atmosphere, and the radiation-filled space environment.
 He uses radio waves at low frequencies measured all around the world to understand them, and develops resulting practical applications.
-His group also works on novel techniques to generate low frequency waves with nonconventional antennas.
-He is an author of more than 50 journal publications.
+His group also works on novel techniques to generate low frequency waves with nonconventional electrically-short antennas.
+He is an author of more than 60 journal publications.
+He employs a “flipped classroom” model in some of his courses to make the experience more active and engaging.

-He enjoys hiking, cooking, and traveling the world for work and play with his wife and son.
+He enjoys hiking, cooking, and traveling the world for work and play with his family.

 - Radio wave emissions from lightning